giftos1/programming-guide/Software-Setup.md

 Download and install git from https://git-scm.com/download
 There are a number of options for things like git-bash and what console you want to use...
 The defaults should be fine.

-### Option 1 - Use a batch file to install Python and Kivy

-A Kivy installer batch file is available at: https://github.com/KeyWeeUsr/KivyInstaller This needs to be modified: Change the lines:

-    set cp3=cp35
-    set py3=3.5.2

-to:

-    set cp3=cp34
-    set py3=3.4.4

-and the batch file will install Python 3.4.4 with Kivy 1.9.1 correctly... hopefully.
-Instructions are on that GitHub project site.
-You run the commands from a Windows cmd.exe terminal.

-### Option 2 - Install Python 3.4.4 and Kivy

 *Python:*

-On Windows, **you must get Python version 3.4.4 (not 3.5)** for Kivy 1.9.1 to work.
-Kivy does not work with higher versions of Python.

-Download and install Python 3.4 ​from: https://www.python.org/downloads
+Download and install Python 3 ​from: https://www.python.org/downloads
 Choose the option ​*Add python.exe to search path*​ when you install.

 *Kivy:*​
+See https://kivy.org/docs/installation/installation-windows.html which are summarised/expanded below:

 The Windows instructions require you to type commands in a *Command Prompt* window.
-Run the Command Prompt: Hold the Windows key and press R (for run) then type `cmd.exe` and press Enter
+Run the Command Prompt: Tap the Windows key to get the Start menu, then start typing "command prompt"... when you see it, right-click and choose "Run as Administrator"
-Then in the black window, type:
+Then in the black window (that's the command prompt), type:

     python --version

-If this shows you that you have Python 3.4.4 then continue with the commands below.
+If this shows you that you have Python, then continue with the commands below.
-If you get an error (python is an unknown command), then you either need to add python to your path or change into the directory you installed Python to.
-In most cases, this is C:\Python34 so type:
+If you get an error (python is an unknown command), then you either need to add python to your PATH or change into the directory you installed Python to.
+E.g. if this were C:\Python36 then type:

-    cd c:\Python34
+    cd c:\Python36
     python --version

-If that works, then enter the following three commands.
+If that works, then enter the following commands.
-(Note that there's no shortcut key for pasting into a command prompt window, but you can access paste by right-clicking in the title bar, then choosing Paste from the Edit menu.)
+(If the usual shortcut doesn't work for pasting into the command prompt window, you can access paste by right-clicking in the title bar, then choosing Paste from the Edit menu.)

-    python -m pip install --upgrade pip wheel setuptools python -m pip install docutils pygments pypiwin32 kivy.deps.sdl2 kivy.deps.glew kivy.deps.gstreamer --extra-index-url https://kivy.org/downloads/packages/simple
+    python -m pip install --upgrade pip wheel setuptools python -m pip install docutils pygments pypiwin32 kivy.deps.sdl2 kivy.deps.glew python -m pip install kivy.deps.gstreamer
     python -m pip install kivy

-Mac OS X
+Now you can run PyCharm, select your interpreter (the Python you just installed), and you should be able to run Python programs.
+See below

+MacOS
 --------
-I recommend installing and using *homebrew* to do any software installations you can on Mac: http://brew.sh
+I recommend installing and using *homebrew* to do any available software installations you can on Mac: http://brew.sh
 This is done using the *Terminal* on your Mac.
-If you haven't used the terminal much, you should try and get used to it.
-It's great!
+If you haven't used the terminal much, you should try and get used to it as it is a very useful and common developer tool.
 The instructions here are for using commands you type in at the terminal.
-Please note that some of these commands, like the first one, are long lines that should be copied and pasted in one go, even though the page here might show them word-wrapped.
+*Please note* that some of these commands, like the first one, are long lines that should be copied and pasted in one go, even though the page here might show them word-wrapped.
 For installation methods other than using brew and pip, see the instructions on appropriate websites.

 *Homebrew:*